colefuerth/colefuerth.github.io/content/_index.md

 - json
 ---

+The most recent iteration of my Resume can be found [here](https://raw.githubusercontent.com/colefuerth/Resumes/main/resume.pdf)!

 I am an Embedded Engineer that dabbles in (almost) every field I can!
 I would *always* prefer working on a project using a cool new concept I learned over video games any day.
 My native languages are C and Python for Embedded and Machine Learning respectively, but I pick up most concepts very quickly, and start integrating every skill I can into my projects.
 Some more details about me: